 If a Safeguarding Concern has been submitted for a pressure ulcer related matter the Local Authority will pass this case onto the relevant Pressure Ulcer Panel (PUP) to oversee the initial investigation:

-- The Community PUP - overseen by the South East London Clinical Commissioning Group.
+- The Community PUP - overseen by the South East London, Integrated Care Board.
 (Care Home Only)

 - The Acute Trust’s PUP - overseen by Lewisham and Greenwich NHS Trust.
 (Trust Acute and Community Service)

 Health professionals will then inform the safeguarding process by conducting a Pressure Ulcer Synopsis and Root Cause Analysis (RCA) and submit the relevant reports to the appropriate PUP.
 The Lewisham Multi-Agency Safeguarding Hub (MaSH) will provide the initial support and oversight of pressure ulcer related cases until the RCA has been completed.